-Balancing out the gender equity equation, smartly
+Balancing Out The Gender Equity Equation, Smartly

 As the Maldives emerges from an 18-year unprecedented dip in business following the lockdowns, the government has decided to up the ante for economic diversification and create more job opportunities for the citizens.

-The Millennium Development Goals (MDGs) stresses on promoting gender equality and empowerment to achieve its diversification goals.
+The Millennium Development Goals (MDGs) stress promoting gender equality and empowerment to achieve its diversification goals.

 A look around the property reveals an interesting fact.
 A majority of the workforce at this 24-villa resort comprises women, most of whom are non-Maldivians.
 This is not an accidental occurrence but a strategic plan by Atmosphere Hotels and Resorts, which owns the property.

-Jorge Amaro, General Manager of OBLU Select Lobigili and the upcoming OBLU Xperience, which belongs to the Maldives-focused hotel chain, revealed that this particular property was envisaged as a women-run establishment.
-"While it is not possible to be exclusively women-driven, almost 85% of the 100-strong workforce comprises women.
-This is an unusual concept in the Maldives, where usually women constitute a maximum of 25% staff strength," he elaborated.
-"Some might go up to 35%, but it is rare to have them in the majority."
+Jorge Amaro, General Manager of OBLU Select Lobigili, and the upcoming OBLU Xperience, which belongs to the Maldives-focused hotel chain, revealed that this particular property was envisaged as a women-run establishment.
+"While it is not possible to be exclusively women-driven, almost 85 per cent of the 100-strong workforce comprises women.
+This is an unusual concept in the Maldives, where usually women constitute a maximum of 25 per cent staff strength," he elaborated.
+"Some might go up to 35 per cent, but it is rare to have them in the majority."

 According to various reports, the Maldives, which has over 1000 islands, has more than 150 resorts and 600 guesthouses with a bed capacity of approximately 40,000.
 It is largely dependent on the tourism business, which is the main driver of growth, jobs, and revenues.

 In 2020, just 555,494 tourists visited the nation, while this number did rise to around 1.3 million in 2021.
-The country has been working hard to attract tourists from new and emerging markets to supplement shortfalls in arrivals from traditionally high-performing regions like China, Europe and the Americas.
-Currently, Indias are amongst the country's highest visitors, accounting for 22.1% of tourist footfall in 2021.
+The country has been working hard to attract tourists from new and emerging markets to supplement shortfalls in arrivals from traditionally high-performing regions like China, Europe, and the Americas.
+Currently, Indias are amongst the country's highest visitors, accounting for 22.1 per cent of tourist footfall in 2021.

-It has been noticed that women's participation in the labour force is higher in sectors like education, health, agriculture, and manufacturing but relatively low in tourism.
-This is ironic considering that 40% of the Maldives economy runs on tourism.
+It has been noticed that women's participation in the labor force is higher in sectors like education, health, agriculture, and manufacturing but relatively low in tourism.
+This is ironic considering that 40 per cent of the Maldives economy runs on tourism.

-Hence, hotel chains like Atmosphere Hotels & Resorts, which has eight operational properties in the nation, have employed several women from Indonesia, India, Sri Lanka and South Africe to meet their internal gender equity goals.
+Hence, hotel chains like Atmosphere Hotels & Resorts, which has eight operational properties in the nation, have employed several women from Indonesia, India, Sri Lanka, and South Africa to meet their internal gender equity goals.
 It also gives these workers onsite accommodation and several perks to keep them motivated and reduce attrition.

 "We have a fast-track promotion program to help our women associates grow up the ranks, which gives them a strong sense of brand ownership," Jorge explained.
 "Having consistency in the workforce is good for the business and guest satisfaction scores since we have several repeat visitors."